 Cons:Taking into account the cost and that it is completely manual, I have not found any.

 Opinion:Manual focus lens, all metal, with well-marked aperture ring (even half aperture).
 Small size for an f2.
-Nice lens cap.
+Nice screw-on lens cap combined with the lens hood.
 This lens surprised me positively considering the cost.
 It is sharp, does not vignette and does not suffer from flare.
 The colors are bright, Pentax style.
 I use it on Full Frame with crop in the camera and it gives me very good files.
 Very balanced as dimensions on A7ii.

 Pros:Wide coverage with its 109°, good definition and contrast, compact optics and well equipped with caps and accessories